Last Updated: July 9, 2025

 Dwight Howard has had five different children with five different women.
 In 2010, he brought forward a defamation suit against one of his children's mothers, Royce Reed.
 It was determined that Reed had violated a court order document that prohibited her from mentioning Howard in the media.

-Not only did she make disparaging comments about Dwight on Twitter, but she also made her relationship to him widely known after appearing on the reality TV show Basketball Wives.
+Not only did she make disparaging comments about Dwight on Twitter, but she also made her relationship with him widely known after appearing on the reality TV show Basketball Wives.
 As a result, Reed was fined $500 for each time she mentioned Howard in public.

 Further trouble came in 2014 when child abuse allegations were leveled against Howard.
-An investigation determined that Dwight had beat his son with a belt.
+An investigation determined that Dwight had beaten his son with a belt.
 He later claimed that he wasn't aware that this was wrong since that was how he was disciplined as a child.
 Eventually, all charges against Howard were dropped.

 Dwight Howard Career Earnings